abridged/collabland-dev/help-docs/command-center/create-a-tgr/how-to-create-a-tgr.md

 :::

-1. Follow the normal steps of creating a TGR as listed above
+1. Follow the normal steps of [creating a TGR](#how-to-create-a-tgr) as listed above

 2. Set the minimum amount of tokens (required)

-3. Set the maximum amount of tokens (not required).
+3. Set the maximum amount of tokens (not required)

 4. Click “Save”